 SHIR KHADASH – שיר חדש, the “New Song”

-of the ultimate redemption; a redemption that will annihilate all suffering, ignorance, jealousy, and hate from the face of the earth.
+of the final and ultimate redemption; a redemption that will annihilate all suffering, ignorance, jealousy, and hate from the face of the earth.

 Let’s now relate to the “Song of the Sea”.

 For the first time since their departure from Egypt the children of Israel sing!
 “Then sang Moses and the children of Israel.”

 The Talmud says that they sang together spontaneously, and miraculously the same words came into their minds at the same time.